Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   [W3Schools](https://www.w3schools.com/howto/default.asp): W3Schools was used extensively throughout the project to make the site responsive, spacing and positioning of text, add effects to images and for the Bootsrap Grid System.

+-   [W3C Validator](https://www.w3.org/) was used to validate the html and css code.

 ### Content

 -   All website content was written by the developer.